Global HiringContact us

 Recent developments in Norway

 Local and international employment law is always changing.
 Thankfully, we keep a close eye on the latest developments, so you don’t have to.
-Read on to find out what’s been happening in Norway.
+Below are the key employment-law updates in force and relevant in Norway during 2026.

 Employer of Record in Norway